huggingface/transformers/docs/source/en/model_doc/bert.md

 ...
 ```

-For the best speedups, we recommend loading the model in half-precision (e.g. `torch.float16`).
+For the best speedups, we recommend loading the model in half-precision (e.g. `torch.float16` or `torch.bfloat16`).

 On a local benchmark (A100-80GB, CPUx12, RAM 96.6GB, PyTorch 2.2.0, OS Ubuntu 22.04) with `float16`, we saw the
 following speedups during training and inference.